MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/resourceKind.md

 ## Description

-DSC supports three kinds of command-based DSC Resources:
+DSC supports several kinds of command-based DSC Resources:

 - `resource` - Indicates that the manifest isn't for a group or adapter resource.
 - `group` - Indicates that the manifest is for a [group resource](#group-resources).